Humane Hoax: Uncovers the Deception Behind “Humane” Food Labels

 In honor of International Respect for Chickens Day May 4, United Poultry Concerns launched our new 5-minute video exposing the hoax of “humane” eggs and chicken products.
 Humane Hoax reveals how little people know about the food they eat and how susceptible to the tall tales producers feed them.
 The folks we interviewed for this video were shoppers at a natural foods store in California.
 These are people you’d think would be educated about the truth behind animal products, but as you will see, most people are shockingly unaware of what goes into breeding and killing animals for food, regardless of the label.
 It’s up to us to expose the truth about animal agriculture, and you can help by sharing this video!
 Also includes our 2015 Conscious Eating Conference presentations.Humane Hoax plus 2015 Conscious Eating Conference DVD - $10

 DVD 10:04 minutes.
 Grades K-6 (and older!)

 This vibrant video shows chickens at the United Poultry Concerns sanctuary in Virginia.
 Starting in the morning, we see them eagerly waiting to be let outside in the yard, then racing through their door to pounce on lettuce and start their day.
 We watch and listen to the chickens through their daily activities into the evening as, one by one, they hop up to their perches for the night.
-Accompanied by lively music, this DVD includes brief explanations of what the chickens are doing in particular scenes, narrated by a young child.Chickens at Play - $5 50% off bulk orders of 5 ($2.50 each)
+Accompanied by lively music, this DVD includes brief explanations of what the chickens are doing in particular scenes, narrated by a young child.Currently out of stock

 Inside a Live Poultry Marketby United Poultry Concerns